Zylann/godot_voxel/README.md

 Features
 ---------------------------

-- Realtime editable, 3D based terrain (Unlike a hightmap based terrain, this allows for overhangs, tunnels, and user creation/destruction)
+- Realtime editable, 3D based terrain (Unlike a heightmap based terrain, this allows for overhangs, tunnels, and user creation/destruction)
 - Full collision support
 - Infinite terrains made by paging sections in and out
 - Voxel data is streamed from a variety of sources, which includes the ability to write your own